namgo/ansible-reflectiveproxy/README.md

 Requirements
 ------------

-Tested on Ubuntu hosts, doesn't install anything so should work fine on all Linux and maybe BSD.
+Tested on Ubuntu hosts, doesn't install anything so should work fine on all Linux that make use of systemd.

 Limitations
 -----------

 The role only allows one sshtunnel_guest_pubkey at the moment, adding support for multiple guest keys should be easy enough.

+The role requires systemd jobs, so some work would have to be done to enable multiple upstream middleboxes.

 Role Variables
 --------------